Work In Colombia

 For many expats, working in Colombia is a major consideration when deciding to relocate.
 Whether you have a young family to support or are looking to make a little spending money to supplement your retirement, finding a job in Colombia can be an essential part of your plan.

 Two types of work visas are available in Colombia: one for doing business and another for temporary labor.
-You can apply for both through the Colombian embassy or by contacting your hiring company for further details.
+And, you can apply for both through the Colombian embassy or by contacting your hiring company for further details.

 Most importantly, to work in Colombia, you will need to have documentation (declaration of salary and purpose) provided by your hiring company and submitted to the Colombian government.